 Plaid And Its Uses

-Plaid is a pattern formed by varying sizes and colors of horizontal and vertical bands that intersect at a right angle inspired by Scottish “tartan” plaids.
-It is one of the most famous and recognizable prints known to man is a popular print used by the likes of Burberry and in clothing linings, trench coats, hats, scarves, and more.
-Plaid is found on flannels and other fabrics like seersucker, and shirting.
+Plaid is a pattern formed by varying sizes and colors of horizontal and vertical bands intersecting at a right angle inspired by Scottish “tartan” plaids.
+It is one of the most famous and recognizable prints known to man and is a popular print used by Burberry in clothing linings, trench coats, hats, scarves, and more.
+Plaid is found on flannels and other fabrics like seersucker and shirting.
 It can also be found on sheer fabrics.

 Tartan and plaids are also closely related but not the same.
 Tartan patterns are historically known for being used in woolen, Scottish kilts.
 The most distinguishable difference between the two is that tartan patterns are made of three or more colors in addition to the base color.

 Now that flannel and plaid confusion are out of the way, you should keep in mind that when sewing with any kind of print, whether it’s a plaid or plaid flannel, the pieces need to be cut properly.
 Sew it in a way that lines up the print consistently, or the look of the garment will be compromised, and it will not look as high-end as it would if the seams and patterns matched up correctly.